open-mmlab/mmengine/docs/en/tutorials/optimization.md

 ## How to adjust learning rate

-Like the `torch.optim.lr_scheduler` in PyTorch, mmengine provides a variety of parameter schedulers to adjust the learning rate in the optimizer parameter groups.
-Through the schedulers in mmengine, you can adjust the learning rate according to epoch or iteration, you can also combine multiple schedulers, or add your custom schedulers.
+Like the `torch.optim.lr_scheduler` in PyTorch, MMEngine provides a variety of parameter schedulers to adjust the learning rate in the optimizer's parameter groups.
+Through the schedulers in MMEngine, you can adjust the learning rate according to epoch or iteration, you can also combine multiple schedulers, or customize your own schedulers.

 ### Use a single learning rate scheduler

-To use a single learning rate scheduler in mmengine, you can set the `scheduler` field in the configuration file.
+To use a single learning rate scheduler in MMEngine, you can set the `scheduler` field in the configuration file.
 For example:

 ```python
 scheduler = dict(type='MultiStepLR', by_epoch=True, milestones=[8, 11], gamma=0.1)